itsschwer/gateways/README.md

 Run from `tick` when a single (i.e. non-stacked) Dragon's Breath named either *Gateway Essence* or *Gateway Extract* lands on ground with an air block above it.

 #### `grant_advancement`
-Handles the logic for granting an advancement to the player who dropped the Bottled Gateway in creating an End Gateway.
+Handles the logic for granting an advancement to the player who dropped the Bottled Gateway in creating a Gateway.

 Run from `place_gateway`.